Skip to main content

 tip

-Standardized components expose external style APIs to address the issue where users cannot customize the internal structure styles of components via the low-code editor.
+Standardized components expose external style APIs to address the issue where users cannot customize internal structure styles of components via the low-code editor.

 Example

-Overriding Global Component Styles
+Overriding Component Global Styles

 Example: